byu-cpe/ecen330/_labs/clock.md

 1. Follow the video behavior and description at the top of the page.
 In particular:
   * Wait for the user to hold down the button for 0.5s before starting the fast update rate.
   * During the fast update mode, update the values at a rate of 10Hz.
+  * In the video above, the clock does not increment each second while in fast update mode.
+However, this behavior is optional.
+It's fine if the clock continues to advance each second in fast update mode.

 ### Files
   - **Submitted files:** *clockControl.c*.
 You must create and implement all of your code there.